Maharishi School (US): Student life

 Students learn various practices designed to promote good health.
 The school's natural health program includes self-pulse assessment, yoga postures (asanas), breathing exercises (pranayama) and guidelines for a healthy diet and daily routine.
-The school also serves organic vegetarian food and has a policy of prohibiting tobacco, alcoholic beverages, and other drugs on its campus.
+The school also serves food and has a policy of prohibiting tobacco, alcoholic beverages, and other drugs on its campus.

 Maharishi School students participate in a variety of athletic, performance and visual art programs.
 The school also offers a summer day camp program for children 5–10 years old.
 Students are required to wear a school uniform, which consists mainly of a white shirt and tie for boys and a white blouse and plaid skirt for girls.

 Reception

-Parents of students support the mission of the school and the concept of Consciousness-Based Education.
 Some families have moved to Fairfield so their children may attend Maharishi School.
 The school has been showcased as a "Cool School" by Teen People magazine.

 The May 2004 issue of Worth magazine featured Maharishi School, along with seven other private schools, as representing some of the "finest alternative private education options".
 Maharishi School was featured in a 2006 edition of the television show CBS Sunday Morning.